eugenyuk/GL_DevOps_ProCamp/Metrics_Collection/README.md

 # Metrics Collection

-This is a script which prints basic information about your OS to console.
+This is a script, written in Python, which prints basic information about OS to console.